 Tigers Opening Day

 There’s something magical about the start of a new baseball season.
-Combined with the gradually warming weather and lengthening days, Opening Day in early April brings a sense of reawakening to the city after a long, cold winter.
+Combined with the gradually warming weather and lengthening days, Opening Day in early spring brings a sense of reawakening to the city after a long, cold winter.
 The return of the ‘boys of summer’ is a sure sign of spring in Detroit.
 The Tigers haven’t won the World Series since 1984, but that doesn’t stop their faithful fans from throwing a party before the first game of the season.
-Many co-workers and classmates will be suspiciously absent from offices and schools as playing hooky to attend the game is a time-honored spring tradition for many.
+Many co-workers and classmates will be suspiciously absent from offices and schools as playing hooky to attend the game is a time-honored spring tradition for many in the Detroit area.

 Bars around Comerica Park pull out all of the stops with live music, parties, and outdoor barbeques.
 Don’t have a ticket to the game?
 Don’t let that stop you from joining in the fun.
 Grand Circus Park hosts a block party sponsored by the local sports radio station which features a projection of the game on a large screen for those fans unable to make it into the stadium.
 More info about the block party here.

 Holland, a small town on the western side of the state, is famous for its Dutch heritage.
 For two weekends each May, the city comes to life for the Tulip Time festival celebrating its Dutch heritage and famous tulips.
 Events and attractions are scattered throughout the city and visitors can experience everything from parades and Dutch folk dances to concerts and carnival rides.
 Food is plentiful and sure to satisfy all diners.
 You can even tour a working Dutch-style windmill.
 Amidst all of the fun, don’t forget to take time to enjoy the magnificent tulip gardens the festival is named for.
 It’s one of my favorite spring activities in Michigan.
 More information about the festival can be found here.